Hannah-Artemis/LOFFER/_posts/2023-10-01-stagnant_lid.md

 ## Main Conclusions

 1. The thickened lithosphere depresses the development of downwelling below it to cause a horizontal temperature difference (rather than directly insulation);
-2. The horizontal temperature difference can drive long-wavelength convection, which degree is controlled by the number of thick lithospheres, not by the extent of the thick lithosphere.
+2. The horizontal temperature difference can drive long-wavelength convection, whose degree is controlled by the number of thick lithospheres, not by the extent of the thick lithosphere.
 3. Surface stress state is affected by lithosphere thickness heterogeneity.